How to View SQL Server Database File Locations

 • SQL Server 2017 —C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\MSSQL\DATA\

 With Netwrix Auditor for SQL Server, you can get a comprehensive report on SQL Server database file locations that includes a summary of all key settings in just a few clicks.
-You can also report and alert on configuration changes, such as modifications to important functions, schemas, functions, database options and object owners.
+You can also report and alert on configuration changes, such as modifications to important functions, schemas, functions, database options, and object owners.
 Even better, Netwrix Auditor also provides deep visibility into permissions to your SQL instances, databases and other SQL objects, as well as reporting and alerting on changes to those permissions.
 With this powerful tool, you can spot and revert improper or malicious changes to configurations and permissions before they lead to downtime or a data breach.

 Related How-tos